ninjacom/100-days-of-code/r1-log.md

 ### R1D8
 Completed Day 8 of #javascript30 and the @scrimba_com CSS Grid screencast.
 Also got started on the #freeCodeCamp Responsive Design with Bootstrap section.

+### R1D9
+Day 9 of #javascript30 (browser console goodness) and the @scrima_com CSS Grid screencast (named lines).
+Also hammering away at #freeCodeCamp Responsive Design with Bootstrap.